 Pandemics obviously satisfy the first criterion: As agents of biological destruction, they kill workers but spare physical assets.
 For a pandemic to approximate the features of an exogenous shock, however, its incidence should be unrelated to public health infrastructure in place at the time of the outbreak.
-In the contemporary era, we know that this generally does not hold: The quality of a nation's public health apparatus is often an important determinant of mortality due to a pandemic (McMillen, 2016).
+In the contemporary era, we know that this generally does not hold: The quality of a nation's public health apparatus is often an important determinant of mortality due to a pandemic (McMillen, N.d.).

-Yet in the specific case of the Black Death there was no link between disease incidence and public health infrastructure.
+Yet in the specific case of the Black Death there was no clear cut link between disease incidence and public health infrastructure.
 Caused by the bacteria Yersinia pestis and transmitted to humans by infected rat fleas (and subsequently via human-to-human contact in its pneumonic strain), the etiology of the disease was completely unknown to medicine at the time.
-Consequently, neither differences in rudimentary public health procedures nor preexisting levels of economic development appeared to determine its timing or intensity (cf. Christakos et al., 2005; Gottfried, 1983).4 Proximity to trade routes clearly played a role in both respects, but conditional on trade exposure plague mortality was approximately random (Benedictow, 2004; Yue, Lee and Wu, 2017).
-The Black Death did not seem to discriminate based on social status: It cut down both the wealthy and poor, claiming the lives of the King of Spain, large swathes of the clergy, and countless peasants.
-At the same time, its geographical intensity was highly uneven: Mortality from the Black Death varied greatly from locality to locality.5
+Consequently, neither differences in rudimentary public health procedures nor preexisting levels of economic development appeared to determine its timing or intensity (cf. Christakos et al., 2005; Gottfried, 1983).
+Proximity to trade routes clearly played a role in both respects, but conditional on trade exposure plague mortality was approximately random (Benedictow, 2004; Yue, Lee and Wu, 2017).
+At the same time, the geographical intensity of the Black Death was highly uneven: Mortality from the outbreak varied greatly from locality to locality.

-4Ex-post containment measures, such as human quarantines, were similarly ineffective since authorities failed to recognize rats bearing fleas as the vector of transmission.
+&lt;sup>4Ex-post containment measures, such as human quarantines, were similarly ineffective since authorities failed to recognize rats bearing fleas as the vector of transmission.